Milk (2008 American film): Box office

 In the United States, Milk was given a limited release on November 26, 2008, and expanded to additional theaters each of the following weekends to a maximum of 882 screens.
 The film made the top 10 box office list on its opening weekend with earnings of $1.4 million in 36 theaters.
 At the box office, the film more than doubled its production cost of $20 million.

 Home media

 Milk was released on DVD and Blu-ray on March 10, 2009.
 The DVD comes with deleted scenes and three featurettes: Remembering Harvey, Hollywood Comes to San Francisco, and Marching for Equality.

 As of August 2009, the DVD release of the film has sold an estimated 600,413 units, resulting in $11.3 million in revenue.

+Reception

-Critical reception
+Critical response

-On Rotten Tomatoes the film has an approval rating of 93% based on 245 reviews, with an average rating of 8.00/10.
-The website's critical consensus reads, "Anchored by Sean Penn's powerhouse performance, Milk is a triumphant account of America's first openly gay man elected to public office."
-At Metacritic, which assigns a rating to reviews, the film has an average score of 84 out of 100, based on 39 critics, indicating "universal acclaim".
+As per the review aggregator website Rotten Tomatoes, 93% of critics have given the film a positive review based on 245 reviews, with an average rating of 8 out of 10.
+The site's critics consensus reads, "Anchored by Sean Penn's powerhouse performance, Milk is a triumphant account of America's first openly gay man elected to public office."
+On Metacritic, the film has a weighted average score of 83 out of 100, with 95% positive reviews based on 39 critics, indicating "universal acclaim".